mvsde/mailbox/README.md

 The data file content is passed to Nunjucks as a context.
 This allows the use of [Nunjucks templating features](https://mozilla.github.io/nunjucks/templating.html) to enhance the development and testing phase.

-The special `attachments`-key in a data file will be transformed to allow static file linking during development and `cid`-attachment linking in test emails.
+The `attachments`-key in a data file will be transformed to allow static file linking during development and `cid`-attachment linking in test emails.

 ```json
 {